dymaczew/fs20icam/LabGuides/Exercise4/README.md

-# Exercisae 4 Installing and configuring a Synthetics PoP
+# Exercise 4 Installing and configuring a Synthetics PoP

 [Go back to the Table of Content](../../README.md)

+In this exercise, you will be installing a synthetic PoP (point of presence).
+The PoP server can be used to playback synthetic tests to proactively monitor your websites and REST APIs.

 Knowledge center reference: https://www.ibm.com/support/knowledgecenter/en/SS8G7U_19.4.0/com.ibm.app.mgmt.doc/content/dc_synthetics_intro.html?cp=SSFC4F_1.2.0

 ### 1. In the terminal window, where you are logged in to the managed cluster, run the following commands:

+Once again you will be using the configpack that you previously downloaded from the ICAM server.
+The configpack tells the synthetic PoP and data collectors where to send the performance KPIs.

 ```
 cd /home/localuser/install/app_mgmt_syntheticpop_xlinux